openfoodfacts/robotoff/doc/explanations/testing-and-debugging.md

 There are instances when Robotoff tries to connect to MongoDB via Open Food Facts server.
 For local testing we do not yet provide a standarized approach to add a MongoDB Docker in the same network and configure Robotoff to use it.

-In such cases we recommend either you write a test case of your own or use an existing one.
+In such cases you will have to mock the function which calls MongoDB.
+You might look at existing tests.

 To identify when Robotoff connects to MongoDB keep an eye for variables like `server_url`, `server_domain` or `settings.OFF_SERVER_DOMAIN`.